 The people at Young Minds are dedicated to supporting young adults' emotional and mental wellbeing.
 They have a messaging service that offers 24/7 support across the UK for young people who are experiencing a mental health crisis.
 They just need to text YM to 85258 to start the conversation.

 Your GP can refer your child to children and young people's mental health services (CYPMHS) for ongoing treatments and therapy for mental health conditions.
 If you talk to your doctor, they can assess whether your child needs this, or recommend alternative options.
-For young adults, these NHS videos may help them to gain a better understanding of what they’re going through.
-They cover different areas of mental health, such as depression, anxiety, and mood-swings, with advice for self-care and information about thought patterns, worry, and lifestyle routines.
+For young adults, these self-care videos may help them to gain a better understanding of what they’re going through.
+They cover different areas of mental health, such as depression, anxiety, and mood swings, with advice for self-care and information about thought patterns, worry, and lifestyle routines.

 Shelters and temporary housing

 Losing your home should never be a worry, but for some people, it’s a reality.
 We want to remind those that are facing eviction that there is no shame in seeking help, and nothing wrong with turning to a shelter or temporary housing service.
 Here are some organisations committed to keeping people off the streets.

 Chat online with a housing adviser or find urgent help if you have nowhere to sleep or might be homeless soon by calling Shelter’s helpline on 0808 800 4444.
 They will ask you about your situation and you may need to have relevant documents like tenancy agreements to hand.
 Alongside housing advice, you can access free legal advice from Shelter’s solicitors who will help you if you’re facing eviction.
 If your income has suddenly stopped, Shelter has also provided services for essential financial support.